nic-gaffney/particle-sim/README.md

 - rlImgui bindings
 - zgui
 - raylib
-## Running
+## Building and Running
-Compile with `zig build --release=fast` and run with `./zig-out/bin/particle-sim` Alternatively, just run `zig build --release=fast run`
+Compile with `zig build` and run with `./zig-out/bin/particle-sim` Alternatively, just run `zig build run`

 ## Known Issues
-If you reduce the radius to be equal to or below the minimum idstance, it will crash.
+- If you reduce the radius to be equal to or below the minimum idstance, it will crash.